 - oral corticosteroids

 While it’s hard to control the weather, you can reduce your exposure to humidity and avoid asthma symptoms in the process.
-Keep the humidity inside your home set between 30 and 50 percent.
+Keep the humidity inside your home set between 30–50%.
 When it’s humid outside, stay indoors with your windows closed and your air conditioning turned on.

 If you still have trouble controlling your asthma symptoms, even with medication, see your doctor.
 You probably need to review your asthma plan and make some modifications.